 A graduate of Washington & Lee University, Rayner began his professional career working for New Jersey Governor Christine Todd Whitman, where he helped develop property tax policy and economic development initiatives designed to improve New Jersey’s economy and attract business to the state.

-Rayner also worked with Whitman at the U.S. Environmental Protection Agency, where he develop a strategic plan for integrating homeland security into the Agency’s core mission of environmental protection.
+Rayner also worked with Whitman at the U.S. Environmental Protection Agency, where he developed a strategic plan for integrating homeland security into the Agency’s core mission of environmental protection.

 Immediately prior to joining the Institute, Rayner managed Representative Mike Ferguson’s Seventh Congressional District office.